 I don’t mind when people call me inspirational.
 What I’m trying to do is bring the world together.
 I grew up segregated and alone, and I don’t want anyone to deal with that.
 I could have ended my life so many times, but I would have missed all these wonderful opportunities.

-No, I don’t believe there are enough training opportunities for Deaf people at all.
+I don’t believe there are enough training opportunities for Deaf people at all.
 When they come to take my class, they breathe deep like they just came out from being under water.
 They can finally understand what’s happening in the class because I sign.
 Even if they don’t know ASL, there is that connection.
-During the festival, I have no energy left to teach class, but the attendees really want me to teach anyway; they won’t let me not teach.
 I feel humble and grateful when I’m teaching.
 We need more Deaf dance teachers, so I’m currently teaching my dancers how to teach as well.

-Would you like to see Deaf dance assimilated into the mainstream?
+Would you like to see disability in dance assimilated into the mainstream?

 I would love to see that!
-That is one of my big goals, to create more opportunities for the Deaf dancers here in the Bay Area.
-I’m pushing three of my Deaf dancers to teach, choreograph and produce.
+That is one of my big goals, to create more opportunities for Deaf dancers here in the Bay Area.
+I’m pushing three of my Deaf dancers to teach, choreograph, and produce.
 There are so many dancers who come up to me and say, “Hey I want to join a dance company.”
 Deaf dancers feel like they can’t go anywhere.
-Lot of teenagers want opportunities to perform, but there are currently not enough resources to make it happen.

 What is your preferred term for the field?

 Deaf N’ Dance.
-I actually wanted to call the festival that to signal that we are both Deaf and do dance.
-I was knocking on doors to say that we need to create a festival for Deaf dance artists, but a lot of theaters said, “Who wants to watch Deaf dancers?”
+I actually wanted to call the festival that to signal that we are both Deaf and we dance.
+I was knocking on doors to say that we need a festival for Deaf dance artists, but a lot of theaters said, “Who wants to watch Deaf dancers?”
 Some would say, “I know you can dance, Antoine, but can they?”
-They said I was wasting my time.
-I will be honest: I almost started to believe them.
-Some Deaf dance artists who were supposed to come and perform didn’t show up, so it made me look bad.
-I had to continue anyway.
-It was hard, but I made it happen.
+I was told that I was wasting my time.
+I will be honest: I almost started to believe it, but I made it happen.

-In your perspective, is the Deaf dance field improving with time?
+In your perspective, is the field improving with time?

 For a long time, I was the only Deaf dancer around.
 Now, when I go to a dance studio like Shawl-Anderson in Berkeley, people at the front desk say, “Good morning,” and “Don’t forget to sign in” in sign language.
 People in general are more willing to write things down and communicate.

-Because of the Deaf Dance Festival, I feel like there are many more Deaf dance artists now.
+Because of the Deaf Dance Festival, I feel like there are many more Deaf dance artists.
 Last year, there were 53 Deaf dancers and choreographers from all over the world.
 And after the artists leave, they want to create similar events in their own countries.
-I’ve helped start events in Turkey, Colombia and Brazil.
-I started and hosted the San Diego Deaf Dance Festival, and we donated all the money to San Diego schools that have Deaf children.
+I’ve helped start events in Turkey, Colombia, and Brazil.
+I started and hosted the San Diego Deaf Dance Festival, and we donated all the money to San Diego schools with Deaf children.
 Next year I hope to work with Deaf dancers in Africa.

-But when’s it’s all over, it can still feel lonely.
-I think we all feel lonely.
-When you have another Deaf person to go take dance classes with, it can be a major feeling of gratitude and happiness.
-I have an amazing assistant, Zahna Simon, and I have another wonderful dancer who moved to California from Israel.
-They have shared so much with me.
+But when it’s all over, it can still feel lonely.
+When you have another Deaf person to take dance classes with, it can be a major feeling of gratitude and happiness.
+I have an amazing assistant who is Deaf, Zahna Simon.
+She has shared so much with me.